 1. Learn some basic knowledge of the country

-I know, sometimes facts get boring but bear with me.
+I know, sometimes facts get boring but bare with me.

 2. Know the 2 types of islands: Resort & Local